31 Notable alumni of

 -

-Howard Morris Clark is a former American football player who played with the Los Angeles / San Diego Chargers.
-He played college football at the University of Tennessee at Chattanooga.
+Howard Morris Clark is an American former professional football player who was a tight end with the Los Angeles / San Diego Chargers of the American Football League (AFL).
+He played college football for the Chattanooga Moccasins.

 -